yukinko-iwasaki/course-in-a-box/modules/module3/_posts/2022-01-01-Module-Overview.md

 <h5>Overview</h5>
 This module will now train participants on how to effectively analyze the data in a reproducible manner - using the datasets set up following practices defined in Module 2.

-This module covers 2 topics - Analyzing Data and Best Practices for Reproducible Outputs
+This module covers 3 topics - Analyzing Data, Best Practices for Reproducible Outputs, and Creating a Reproducibility Package.